-The Summer Reading Program Committee is sponsoring an essay writing contest for the 2013 freshman class.
+The Summer Reading Program Committee is sponsoring an essay writing contest for the 2014 freshman class.
 All first year students are eligible to submit essays.
 Essays will be read and evaluated by members of the Summer Reading Program Committee.
-The winner of the contest will be invited to have dinner with John Wood on September 10, 2013 and will be given a $100 gift certificate to Barnes & Noble bookstore.
+The winner of the contest will be invited to have dinner with Jay Allison, one of the book editors, on September 9, 2014 and will be given a $100 gift certificate to Barnes & Noble bookstore.

 Technical Guidelines for Submission